j-rods/bank-tech-test/README.md

 As a customer,
-I want to be able to print a bank statement, so that I can see my transaction details
+I want to be able to print a bank statement, so that I can see my current balance

 ```